rabraham2/INF6027-Project/README.md

 c)	Exploratory Data Analysis (EDA): Key trends, correlations, and distributions were visualised to understand the dataset and inform the analytical approach.

 d)	Statistical Analysis: Conducted using statistical methods, including correlation analysis, linear regression, and comparative visualisations.

+- **Goal**: A study to analyse the retail sales performance in Great Britain.
+- **Aims and Objectives**: The study findings aimed to analyse the monthly, weekly and annual retail sales trends in Great Britain from pre-COVID (2019) to post-COVID (2020), focusing around on non-store retailing and overall retail sales.
+This study even seeks to identify relevant correlations, predict retail sales growth, and uncover patterns in retail industry trends, including and excluding automotive fuel.

 - **Methods Used**:
   - **Exploratory Data Analysis (EDA)**